somatonic/MarkupSimpleNavigation/README.txt

 BASIC USAGE:
 ----------------------------------------------------------------------------------------------------------

-Once installed you can load it on demand in your templates by using $modules->get("SimpleMarkupNavigation") method.
+Once installed you can load it on demand in your templates by using $modules->get("MarkupSimpleNavigation") method.

 Arguments:
 render($options, $page, $rootPage)